 water, 1 litre

 Cover the pre soaked baccalà with cold water and milk, and bring it slowly to the boil.
-Add salt and a bay leaf.
+Add a bay leaf.

 Simmer gently for 30- 40 mins.
 Allow it to rest and cool in the liquid.